 If you have made that commitment to Jesus, you may be asking "what should I do next?"

-If you are not a Catholic I suggest that you ask Jesus what he would have you do next.
-I trust He will guide you.
+If you are not a Catholic we suggest that you ask Jesus what he would have you do next.
+We trust He will guide you.
 Ask him where he wants you.
 Ask him to surround you with believers.
 Ask him to guide you to the church that He would have you attend.
-I believe the answers will come if you sincerely ask.
-I encourage you to read the Bible every day and ask Jesus to guide your every step.
+We believe the answers will come if you sincerely ask.
+We encourage you to read the Bible every day and ask Jesus to guide your every step.
 Jesus led me to the Catholic Church.
 Perhaps that will be where your road will lead also.
 If it does, I hope to meet you some day.
 I put that in God's hands.
 May God bless you and keep you until that time.

 Let's pray together: